alan-turing-institute/urban-dictionary-rsos2018/README.md

 # Urban Dictionary

-This repository contains annotations and R analysis code for the Royal Society Open Science article *Emo, love, and god: Making sense of Urban Dictionary, a crowd-sourced online dictionar* by Nguyen, McGillivray and Yasseri.
+This repository contains annotations and R analysis code for the Royal Society Open Science article *Emo, love, and god: Making sense of Urban Dictionary, a crowd-sourced online dictionary* by Nguyen, McGillivray and Yasseri.

 Please contact Dong Nguyen if you have any questions.
 # Data